-We see that $\wtcalL$ instills optimism in two different ways: \begin{itemize} \item[\textbf{(i)}] On the empirical cost function $\wh c$, via the variance-aware exploration bonus $b$ (Eq.\,\ref{eq_bonus}) that intuitively lowers the costs to $\wh c - b$; \item[\textbf{(ii)}] On the empirical transition function $\wh P$, via the transitions $\wt P$ (Eq.\,\ref{eq_wtP}) that slightly bias $\wh P$ with the addition of a non-zero probability of reaching the goal from \textit{every} state-action pair. \end{itemize} While the first feature~\textbf{(i)} is standard in finite-horizon approaches, the second feature~\textbf{(ii)} is SSP-specific and it is required to cope with the fact that the empirical model $\wh P$ may \textit{not} admit any proper policy, meaning that executing value iteration for SSP on $\wh P$ may diverge whatever the cost function.
-Our simple transition skewing in \textbf{(ii)} actually yields the strong guarantee that \textit{all} policies are proper in $\wt P$, for any bounded cost function.\footnote{In fact this transition skewing also implies that the SSP problem defined on $\wt P$ becomes equivalent to a discounted RL problem, with a varying state-action dependent discount factor (cf.\,Remark \ref{remark_discounted} later).}\footnote{Also note that for different albeit mildly related purposes, a perturbation trick is sometimes used in regret minimization for average-reward MDPs \citep[e.g.,][]{ fruit2018efficient,jian2019exploration}, where a non-zero probability of reaching an arbitrary state is added at each state-action pair to guarantee that all policies are unichain and that variants of value iteration (model-optimistic or value-optimistic) are nearly convergent in finite-time.} Crucially, we design the skewing in~\textbf{(ii)} so that this extra goal-reaching probability decays inversely with $n(s,a)$, the number of visits of the state-action pair.
-This allows to tightly control the gap between $\wt P$ and $\wh P$ and to ensure that it will only account for a lower-order term in the regret (cf.\,last term of Eq.\,\ref{eq_bonus}).
-Note that the model-optimistic algorithms in \citet{tarbouriech2019no, rosenberg2020near} induce larger deviations between the empirical model and their optimistic models, which leads to an additional $\sqrt{S}$ factor in their regret bounds.
+We see that $\wtcalLs$ promotes optimism in two different ways: \begin{itemize}[leftmargin=.2in,topsep=-1.5pt,itemsep=1pt,partopsep=0pt, parsep=0pt] \item[\textbf{(i)}] On the empirical cost function $\wh c$, via the bonus $b$ (Eq.\,\ref{eq_bonus}) that intuitively lowers the costs to $\wh c - b$; \item[\textbf{(ii)}] On the empirical transition function $\whP$, via the transitions $\wtP$ (Eq.\,\ref{eq_wtP}) that slightly bias $\whP$ with the addition of a non-zero probability of reaching the goal from \textit{every} state-action pair. \end{itemize} While the first feature~\textbf{(i)} is standard in finite-horizon approaches, the second~\textbf{(ii)} is SSP-specific, and is required to cope with the fact that the empirical model $\whP$ may \textit{not} admit any proper policy, meaning that executing value iteration for SSP on $\whP$ may diverge.
+Our simple transition skewing actually guarantees that \textit{all} policies are proper in $\wtP$, for any fixed and bounded cost function.\footnote{In fact this transition skewing implies that an SSP problem defined on $\wtP$ is equivalent to a discounted RL problem, with a varying state-action dependent discount factor.
+Also note that for different albeit mildly related purposes, a perturbation trick is sometimes used in regret minimization for average-reward MDPs \citep[e.g.,][]{ fruit2018efficient,jian2019exploration}, where a non-zero probability of reaching an arbitrary state at each state-action is added to guarantee that all policies are unichain and that value iteration variants nearly converge in finite-time.} By decaying the extra goal-reaching probability inversely with $n(s,a)$, we can tightly control the gap between $\wtP$ and $\whP$ and ensure that it only accounts for a lower-order regret term (cf.\,last term of Eq.\,\ref{eq_bonus}).